 RewriteRule . /index.php [L]

-This virus-infected website was using cPanel Shared Hosting.
-Strangely, even after I deleted all files in the root directory and refreshed, the virus files were still automatically generated.
-The reason is unknown, so I directly switched to a newly installed server, and everything returned to normal.
-According to information found on the official WordPress forums, this virus started appearing several months ago, but there is no clear solution.
-Fortunately, this virus does not infect the database, so reinstalling WordPress can eliminate it (it may also require reinstalling the server OS or changing servers).
-Additionally, there is an online method I haven't tested: first stop the PHP process, then delete the infected files, and then re-enable PHP.
+</IfModule>This virus-infected website was using cPanel Shared Hosting.
+Strangely, even after deleting all files in the root directory and refreshing, the virus files would regenerate automatically.
+The reason is unknown, so I directly switched to a new server for installation, and everything returned to normal.
+According to information found on the official WordPress forums, this virus started appearing several months ago, but there's no definitive solution.
+Fortunately, this virus does not infect the database, so reinstalling WordPress can eliminate it (possibly requiring a server OS reinstall or switching to a different server).
+Additionally, there's an online method I haven't tested: first, stop the PHP process, then delete the infected files, and finally restart PHP.
 You can give it a try.

 Comments are closed